Sign up with your email and get 10% off coupon

 - Active campaign – main view with the form.

-- Failed status – the customer is redirected to this page if submitting the form failed.
+- Failed status – the customer is redirected to this page if submitting the form fails.

 - Pre-start – customers will see this page before the campaign start date.